-4.4.
-Amenities and Public Space: As the city grows, we need to ensure all communities have things that make them not only nice places to live or work, but also places where people enjoy time outdoors, cultural assets, and basic infrastructure.
+Amenities and Public Space: As the city grows, it is important that all communities have access to features that make them not only nice places to live or work, but also places where people enjoy time outdoors, cultural assets, and basic infrastructure.
+Some of the most vibrant and successful cities offer opportunities to play and relax in diverse ways and for different age groups.
 This section describes desired future projects or policies to make that future a reality.

-4.6.
-Housing: In addressing future growth, there has to be a discussion of housing.
+Housing: Housing is a key element of making future growth work for all residents.
 This section supports the concepts within the future land use section with specific recommendations for housing in the area.

-4.7.
 Economic Development: Future growth will also depend on economic opportunities within an area.
 This section describes specific recommendations around how to create an area with a thriving economy.